Azure/communication-ui-library-ios/docs/manual-installation.md

 ### Manual Installation Steps

-1. You could download/clone/submodule the latest [`AzureCommunicationUICalling`](https://github.com/Azure/azure-communication-ui-library-ios) Library to your project root directory.
+1. Download/clone/submodule the latest [`AzureCommunicationUICalling`](https://github.com/Azure/azure-communication-ui-library-ios) Library to your project root directory.
 2. Open your existing iOS application Xcode project.
 3. Drag the `AzureCommunicationUICalling.xcodeproj` from the newly added subfolder path `/AzureCommunicationUI/sdk/AzureCommunicationUICalling` into your Xcode project's `xcworkspace`.
 4. Select your application project in the Xcode Navigator, and open the target that you want to import Mobile UI Library.